Roy-Tapas/wallet/README.md

 # Multi-Blockchain Wallet in Python

-wallet.py is an implementation of multi-crypto asset wallet, that programmatically sends and receives transactions over a blockchain network via virtual wallet that uses the following:
+wallet.py is an implementation of multi-crypto asset wallet, that programmatically sends and receives transactions over blockchain networks via virtual wallet that uses the following:
 - `hd-wallet-derive` command line tool to derive bip32 addresses and private keys for Bitcoin and many altcoins.
 - `web3` module for `Ethereum` and `bit` module for `bitcoin` for the following:
 (1) Convert provate key to account